janko/paperclip-dropbox/README.md

 :path => ":style/:id_:filename"  # Defaults to ":filename"
 ```

-In "Full Dropbox" mode it will automatically be searched in the `Public` folder,
+In "Full Dropbox" mode with "public" visibility it will automatically be searched in the `Public` folder,
 so there is not need to specify it.

 ### URL options